Grasshopper Component

 - Tekla Structures 2019i or newer

-- Grasshopper-Tekla Live Link version 1.10
+- the latest Grasshopper-Tekla Live Link

 - The Grasshopper Component itself